North Sails RESOURCES

 For maximum speed you need to really work the boat.
 Hike in the puffs in order to hold the boat down.
 However, always keep your back vertical to the water or just aft of vertical so that you can see your horizon line.
 The horizon tells you just how much heel is indeed on your MC.
 Also, by being vertical you can trim and ease your mainsheet helping you to balance your boat.

-The foot of your sail should have a shelf in it.
-Even in the lighter air.
-So, in this medium condition you should pull your outhaul maximum outboard.
+The foot of your sail should have a shelf in it which you achieve by pulling your outhaul maximum outboard.
 This helps to flatten the bottom portion of the main, which is quite full.
 Make sure you pull on this hard taking the sail to the inboard edge of the black band on your boom end.
-Do this before your leeward buoy rounding too.
+Do this before your leeward buoy rounding.

 Due to different weight ranges we will all become overpowered at different times.
 Overpowered again meaning that it is difficult to hold the boat down.
 So, someone weighing 150 pounds will become overpowered in 10 m.p.h. of wind where someone weighing 200 pounds will become overpowered in 15 m.p.h. of wind.